nfour/fermenter/README.md

  PASS  src/tests/calculator.test.ts
   Feature: Calculator
     Scenario: A simple addition test
-      ✓ Given: I have the following numbers:
+      ✓ Given: I have numbers 3 and 4
       ✓ When: I add the numbers
       ✓ Then: I get 7
 ```